All Episodes

 I don't care what for.

-Uh I don't remember what for, but there were a long line, an hour and a half wait, and there were signs all over the place.
+I don't remember what for, but there were a long line, an hour and a half wait, and there were signs all over the place.

-Sorry, you have to wait in along because the legislator has cut our funds and we've had to reduce death.
+Sorry, you have to wait along because the legislator has cut our funds and we've had to reduce death.

-You have various levels of affluence and various levels of uh uh middle class, lower middle class people, and somewhere in the middle of this, one person started complaining about being underwater in his house.
+And somewhere in the middle of this, one person started complaining about being underwater in his house.

 And everybody in the room.

-Now remember, this is a Democrat County.
+Now, remember, this is a Democrat county.

 I'm thinking of walking out of it.